Reduce energy & compete to win prizes from October to November!

 - The top area at the end of the challenge will get a trophy and $500 in their activity budget (enough for a dance party)!

-- At the end of each month, the top building will get a food event.
+- At the end of the competition, the top building will get a food event and trophy.
 Hot chocolate, coffee, and bagels or donuts.

 What Can I Do?